 With a title like that, you suspect the book is crammed with watch tips, but it’s not.

 I’ve counted them and only 10 to 15 of the more than 100 tips are watch-related.
-The rest of them are either related to watchmaking or they have something to do with the (bad) behavior of salespeople or customers.
+The rest of them are either related to watchmaking or have something to do with the (bad) behavior of salespeople or customers.

 Talking about salespeople and customers.
 As I said before, Anthony has been in the watchmaking business for a long time and it appears that he had loads of negative experiences with salespeople and customers.
 I understand why this can be frustrating, but many of the watch tips are actually him ranting about how many customers are douchebags and about how watchmakers are treated like crap.